Dynatrace/AWSDevOpsTutorial/README.md

 4 | no problem in staging but problem in prod -> higher sleep time and 10% of requests fail

 Here are my suggestions for your next steps:
 1. Try Build 2 and see whether the automated approval for Staging actually rejects the build.
-It should becuase 50% of requests fail which means that Failure Rate should show a violation as compared to Production.
+It should because 50% of requests fail which means that Failure Rate should show a violation as compared to Production.
 Here is my report output nicely showing the spike in Failure Rate which is why my build was violated!
 ![](./images/buildvalidation_htmlreport_build2.png)

 2. Then try Build 3.
 Everything should be good again and the pipeline should make it all the way to Production